 The following procedures apply to the exercise of the right of access conferred by section 13.1:

-only “Approved Persons” may enter a Delivery Point, where Approved Persons means those of the Interconnected Party’s officers, agents, employees and contractors (including subcontractors) who are certified by virtue of having completed the set of competency requirements created by the Gas Association of New Zealand and authorised by both First Gas and the Interconnected Party to carry out the particular work on or in relation to the Interconnected Party Equipment;
+only “Approved Persons” may enter a Delivery Point, where Approved Persons means those of the Interconnected Party’s officers, agents, employees and contractors (including subcontractors) who are certified by virtue of having completed the set of competency requirements created by the Gas Association of New Zealand and authorised by both First Gas and the Interconnected Party to carry out that type of work on or in relation to its Pipeline;

 the Interconnected Party will take all reasonable steps to ensure that its Approved Persons cause as little inconvenience to First Gas as is reasonably practicable and comply at all times with First Gas’ standard safety, environmental and security policies and procedures, as notified to the Interconnected Party in writing;

 the Interconnected Party must obtain a Work Permit from First Gas before any Approved Persons enter a Delivery Point to carry out any hot work, electrical work or excavation.
-The Interconnected Party is not required to obtain a Work Permit to enter a Delivery Point to carry out general Maintenance on, or operational checks of the Interconnected Party Equipment;
+The Interconnected Party shall not be required to obtain a Work Permit to enter a Delivery Point to carry out general Maintenance or operational checks on its Pipeline or any Interconnected Party Equipment;

 the Interconnected Party will give First Gas at least 48 hours’ written notice of its requirement for a Work Permit, and specify why it requires access to a Delivery Point.
 First Gas shall not unreasonably withhold or delay its consent to any request for a Work Permit;